Yoctol/bottender/docs/advanced-guides-deployment.md

 heroku create <your-heroku-app-name>
 ```

-You may see some app name regulation if you don't meet it.
-For example:

-> Name must start with a letter, end with a letter or digit and can only contain lowercase letters, digits, and dashes
+> **Note:** You may see some app name regulation if you don't meet it.
+For example: `Name must start with a letter, end with a letter or digit and can only contain lowercase letters, digits, and dashes`

 Once you created your Heroku app successfully, you could see a deployment address for your app like `https://<your-heroku-app-name>.herokuapp.com/`.
 You can note it down for the coming webhook setting.